A posteriori error estimates for the virtual element method: A posteriori error analysis

 In addition to a lower bound for the residual part of the estimator, $\estimator^\E$, we have the following control on the virtual inconsistency terms $\virtualosc^E$ indicating that these are also of optimal order up to data oscillation.

 \begin{lemma}[Lower bound for the inconsistency terms] We have

 \end{lemma} \begin{proof} We have, respectively,

-using the stability of the $\LTWO$ projection operator and \eqref{eq:diffEllipticity}.
-Using~\eqref{eq:externalToInternalProjection} and~\eqref{eq:bounddiff}, now, the final term can be controlled by the stabilising term, resulting to the required bound.
+using the stability of the $\LTWO$ projection operator and~\eqref{eq:diffEllipticity}.
+Using~\eqref{eq:externalToInternalProjection} and~\eqref{eq:bounddiff} the final term can be controlled by the stabilising term, resulting in the required bound.
 A completely analogous argument can be applied to each of the remaining terms of $\virtualosc^{\E}$. \end{proof}